dasch-swiss/dsp-tools/docs/dsp-tools-information-for-developers.md

 file > `External Tools` > `autopep8` to reformat files in-place. mypy is available as [plugin](https://plugins.jetbrains.com/plugin/11086-mypy).

+For formatting Markdown files (*.md) we use the default styling configuration provided by PyCharm.

 ## Publishing

 Publishing is automated with GitHub Actions and should _not_ be done manually.
 Please follow the